 In Mantell’s 30 years of focusing on retirement, she has spent more than 25 of them training financial advisors.
 She now teaches curriculum for the Investments & Wealth Institute’s Retirement Management Analyst designation, which she herself holds.
-On Dec.
-9, she will speak at the organization’s Retirement Management Forum for advisors in Hollywood, Florida.

 Of late, Mantell has been directing a great deal of effort toward the retirement needs of baby boomers and holds custom retirement-income planning workshops for advisors and their clients.
 Boomer Retirement Briefs is her popular blog.

 ThinkAdvisor recently interviewed Mantell, speaking by phone from her Plymouth, Mass., office.
 She says that many women “freeze” when faced with making that crucial Social Security claiming decision.
 So, in her book, she advises readers to seek FAs who are experts on Social Security and building retirement income plans.
 Likely, they won’t be the same ones “who helped you build your nest egg,” she argues.

 THINKADVISOR: What’s a big Social Security pitfall for women?